smartsheet-samples/smartsheet-cli/README.md

 # Smartsheet-CLI
 This is a tool that allows you to interact with Smartsheet without leaving the command line.

-As this is a **work in progress**, this is not yet available in the npmjs registry.
-So, to get it installed, clone this project, and then from the root of the project run:
+To get it installed, run the following command on the command-line:

-    npm install
+    npm install smartsheet-cli

-And then run:

-    npm link

-This will link the `sscli` command to your system, and allow you to run the tool.

 Currently, here are the functions that can be accomplished with the Smartsheet-CLI: